eush77/help-version/README.md

 - checks these arguments in `process.argv`, so you don't have to;
 - extracts `version` from your `package.json` file;
 - returns functions that give you both `--help` and `--version`, in case you need to handle them differently;
-- returns the function that prints `--help` and exits with the given1 code;
+- returns the function that prints `--help` and exits with the given code;
-- highly configurable: you can set `process.argv`, `stdout` and `stderr` streams, and even `process.exit` function — you can use it for testing.
+- highly configurable: you can set `process.argv`, `stdout` and `stderr` streams, and even `process.exit` function — this means testing won't be a problem.

 [travis]: https://travis-ci.org/eush77/help-version
 [travis-badge]: https://travis-ci.org/eush77/help-version.svg